Jawhar State: History

-Up to the first Muhammadan invasion of the Deccan (1294) the greater part of the northern Konkan was held by Koli and Varli chiefs.
+Up to the first Muslim invasion of the Deccan (1294) the greater part of the northern Konkan was held by Koli and Varli chiefs.
 Jawhar was held by a Varli chief and from him it passed to a Koli named Paupera.
 According to the Kolis' story, Paupera who was apparently called Jayaba, had a small mud fort at Mukne near the Tal pass.
 Once when visiting a shrine of Sadruddin Chishti at Pimpri, he was blessed by five Koli mendicants and saluted as the ruler of Jawhar.
 Paupera thereupon collected a body of Kolis, marched northwards, and was acknowledged by the people of Peint and Dharampur.
 He went to Surat and as far north as Kathiawar where he remained for seven years.
 On his return from Kathiawar he went to Jawhar and asked the Varli chief to give him as much land as the hide of a bullock could cover.
 The Varli chief agreed, but when the hide was cut into fine shreds or strips, it enclosed the whole of the Varli chief's possessions.
 Gambhirgad about twelve miles north-west of Jawhar and the country round were given to the Varli chief, and Paupera became the sole master of Jawhar.

 On 6 June 1306, Jayabha Mukne, a Poligar, took possession of the fort at Jawhar.
 His elder son, Dulbarrao, expanded his patrimony and conquered a large territory, controlling 22 forts, comprising most of the Nasik and Thana districts, and yielding annual revenues valued at £90,000.
 He received recognition as ruler by Sultan Muhammad bin Tughlaq, receiving the new name of Nim Shah and the hereditary title of Raja on 5 June 1343.
 This event was marked by the creation of a new calendar era used within the state for over six hundred years.

 The grandson of Nimshah, Deobarrao, fought a battle with the Bahmani Sultan Ahmad Shah I Wali.
 During his capture at Bidar, he fell in love with the Sultan's daughter.
 The marriage was solemnised after he converted to Islam and took the name Muhammad Shah.
 He returned to Jawhar and continued to rule his state unmolested, for the rest of his life.
 At his death, the powerful Hindu sardars and nobles refused to recognise his son as his successor, on account of his Muslim faith.
 In his stead, they chose the Hindu grandson of Holkarrao, the younger brother of Nimshah.
 Thereafter, his Hindu descendants ruled the little state in relative peace until the advent of the Maratha power.